-Manager, Design Research
+Manager, Design Research, New York

 With a background spanning design research, service design, product engineering, and manufacturing, Mike leverages a multi-disciplinary point of view to help organizations build innovative and meaningful customer experiences.
 As a design research manager, Mike listens to and empathizes with people, amplifies their stories, and works with companies to envision new ways they can deliver products and services that forge meaningful connections and drive business value.